DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete

-where the gain term has become a 9-dimensional ``gain array'' $G_{\mathfrak{a}\mathfrak{b}\rightarrow\mathfrak{c}\mathfrak{d},ijklmnopq}$ given by \cref{eqn: binary gain matrix}, and $\mathcal{V}_{\alpha\beta\gamma\delta}$ is the spacetime volume element given by \cref{eqn: DIP volume element}.
+where the gain term has become a 9-dimensional ``gain array'' $G_{\mathfrak{a}\mathfrak{b}\rightarrow\mathfrak{c}\mathfrak{d},ijklmnopq}$ given by \eref{eqn: binary gain matrix}, and $\mathcal{V}_{\alpha\beta\gamma\delta}$ is the spacetime volume element given by \eref{eqn: DIP volume element} found in \aref{app:longeq}.
 The elements of the gain array are integrals over different momentum-space sub-domains of the incoming and outgoing particles, which, being independent of the distribution of those particles, are pre-computable by numerical means (see \citetalias{PaperII}), and are proportional to the rate of a collision.
 Further, elements of the gain array are independent of spatial coordinates, due to the use of a local-orthonormal basis for momentum space, and as such are valid at all points in spacetime, independent of the spacetime's nature.
 This process of discretisation and integration can be applied to all collision terms equally, thereby all collisions are presented as pre-computed arrays within the DIPLODOCUS framework.

 The application of DIP to collision integrals presents some immediate advantages of using DIP over PIC.
-As all collision array terms may be pre-evaluated and reused over multiple simulations of phase-space transport, there is a reduction in computational intensity compared to the calculation of collisions during transport - especially when the number of particles (collisions) is large.
-In addition, it provides uniform sampling of collisions over the entire phase-space domain - independent of the number of particles in the system.
+As all collision array terms may be pre-evaluated and reused over multiple simulations of phase-space transport, there is a reduction in computational intensity compared to the calculation of collisions during transport---especially when the number of particles (collisions) is large.
+In addition, it provides uniform sampling of collisions over the entire phase-space domain---independent of the number of particles in the system.